landelare/landelare.github.io/_posts/2022-06-23-epic-conventions.md

 Even if you disagree with one of the foremost experts on C++, there are situations where you can use it with no drawbacks (imagined or real).
 It's important to distinguish between "decorated" and regular `auto`, see below.

+I can personally attest to this: porting an `auto`-heavy UE4 codebase to UE5 highlighted and prevented a lot of implicit float-double conversions (performance) that would have had issues when converting large LWC coordinates beyond the old WORLD_MAX (correctness, maintainability), something that Epic has been manually tracking down and fixing for multiple 5.x releases.

 `auto` is completely harmless when the type is obvious, and even on the same line: